pepelsbey/pepelsbey.dev/src/pages/about.md

 work:
   title: Work
-  desc: |
-    I’ve been building stuff on the web for the last 15 years, working with clients across various countries and industries.
+  desc: 'I’ve been building stuff on the web for the last 15 years, working with clients across various countries and industries.'
   list:
   - company: Gorillas
     title: Software engineer